raguay/MyAlfred/README.md

 There is a hotkey you need to set for adding the currently selected time.

+**Zip Info**
+This workflow has one command:  zi:view.
+This will show you the zip files in your home directory's Documents folder.
+When you select one, it will open a Python window showing the contents of the zip file.

 ****

 Please let me know if you have any problems, suggestions, or commits.
 These are documented more fully on my web site <a href="http://customct.com">http://customct.com</a>.